12 Jyotirlinga Names in India with Names, Places, Map, Significance, Tour Packages. Comprehensive Jyotirlinga Guide.

 Nageshwar temple is also known as Nagnath Temple.
 It is located in Saurashtra, Gujarat, between Gomti Dwarka and Bait Dwarka Island.
 According to a legend in the Shiv Puranas, there was once a Demon called Daaruka who imprisoned Supriya, a Lord Shiva devotee.
 Daaruka took Supriya along with many other to his city called Darukavana.
 It was a city under the sea which had many demons and sea snakes.
 Supriya along with others started praying to Lord Shiva who appeared before them and vanquished the Demon.
 Since then, he resided there in the form of a Jyotirlinga.

-What are the Nageshwar Temple timings?
+What are the Nageshwar Jyotirlinga timings?

-The temple timings of Nageshwar Jyotirlinga are:
+The temple timings of Nageshwar are from morning 6 to night 9.

-The best season to visit Nageshwar Jyotirlinga is:
+The best season to visit Nageshwar is:

 Winter Season: The months of October to February faces winters in Gujarat.
 The weather is pleasant with cool breezes blowing.
 The temperature remains between 12-degree to 25-degree centigrade.

-How to reach Nageshwar Temple?
+How to reach Nageshwar Jyotirlinga?

 - Rail- There are trains which even connect the way down to south through Vadodara, Surat, Mumbai, Goa, Karnataka, and Kerala.